Stormproaudio/Presets/README.md

 Each Preset releasd includes specific viper settings (preset) and IRS Convolver (Kernel) Downloading our Presets means you have aggreed to ALL our terms and conditions

-Please read the terms https://github.com/Stormproaudio/Presets/blob/main/Terms
+Please read the terms https://github.com/Stormproaudio/Presets/blob/main/Terms And also read the Licensing aggreement https://github.com/Stormproaudio/Presets/blob/main/LICENSE